usgs/shakemap/doc_source/manual4_0/tg_verification.rst

 normal distributions (MVN).
 See :ref:`Worden et al. (2018) <worden2018>`
 for a discussion of this approach.
-The mathematical complexity of the MVN process makes it difficult to ever fully validate the software against all possible inputs, or to even assert with certainty that any particular result is objectively correct (at least once the inputs exceed some minimum level of complexity).
-Here, we discuss a set of simplified verification tests that provide some support for the belief that the software is producing correct results that are consistent with our intuition.
-These tests are not designed to fully test all of the features of the software -- that job is left to our unit tests and integration tests.
+The mathematical complexity of the MVN process makes it difficult to ever fully verify the software against all possible inputs, or to even assert with certainty that any particular result is objectively correct (at least once the inputs exceed some minimum level of complexity).
+Here, we discuss a set of simplified verification tests that provide some support for the belief that the software is producing correct results that are consistent with our hand calculations.
+These tests
+are not designed to fully test all of the features of the software -- that job is left to our unit tests and integration tests.
 Here we make numerous simplifications in order to more easily interpret the results.